-- Signal strength (hover mouse over signal bars) - Sensor name (can be changed using edit icon)
+Signal strength (hover mouse over signal bars)

+- Sensor name (can be changed using edit icon)

 - When the gateway last communicated with this sensor

 - The latest RMS velocity for each axis

 - Battery voltage

 - Temperature

 2. Some sensors require an update when they first connect to a Gateway 2.0.
-They will appear with a red box and an update button.
-Press the Update button to download and install the latest sensor firmware version.
+They will appear with an update button.
+Press to to download and install the latest sensor firmware version.
 The blue staus bar shows the update progress.
 You may need to reset the sensor using the magnetic key as part of the firmware update process.

-3. Select the sensors you would like to control from the gateway, and click Repeater Network are paired to the Main gateway only.
+Select the sensors you would like to control from the gateway, and click Repeater Network are paired to the Main gateway only.